Why Restoring 1953’s ‘Roman Holiday’ Was No Day at the Beach for Paramount’s Preservation Team

 Paramount Pictures senior VP of archives Andrea Kalas and her team have been bringing the studio’s vast back catalog into the digital age.
-Titles such as “King Creole” (1958), starring Elvis Presley; Alfred Hitchcock’s “To Catch a Thief” (1955), with Cary Grant and Grace Kelly; and “Breakfast at Tiffany’s” (1961), starring Audrey Hepburn and George Peppard, are among the films to be restored.
+Titles such as “King Creole” (1958), starring Elvis Presley; Alfred Hitchcock’s “To Catch a Thief” (1955), with Cary Grant and Grace Kelly; and “Breakfast at Tiffany’s” (1961), starring Audrey Hepburn and George Peppard, were among the films restored and released.

 Sept.
 15 sees the release of William Wyler’s 1953 classic “Roman Holiday” in 4K on Blu-ray as part of the studio’s Paramount Presents line.
 The film stars Hepburn as a princess and Gregory Peck as an American reporter who fall in love — and features the lustrous black-and-white cinematography of Henri Alekan and Franz Planer, nominated for an Oscar for their work.